vansh275/Plinko_lab/README.md

 Per the assignment’s encouragement, I leveraged an AI assistant to accelerate development and bridge gaps in my familiarity with the specific tech stack.
 My primary focus was on directing the core logic and architecture.

 * **Understanding & Scaffolding:**
     I used the AI to summarize and understand the assignment’s requirements.
 Since I am newer to Next.js and TypeScript, I used the AI to provide correct syntax and generate boilerplate for API routes and React components.
+The AI was also used to help draft this README file based on the completed project's code and features.

 * **Code Snippets:**
     To speed up the process, I used the AI for a few specific code snippets.
 Most notably, the **`xorshift32` PRNG implementation was fully written by the AI** based on the assignment’s test vector requirements.

 * **Logic & Concepts:**
     The **overall logic, data flow, and conceptual design were my own**.
 I directed the AI on *how* the deterministic engine should work, *what* the API endpoints needed to do, and *how* the components should interact.

 * **Debugging:**
     The AI was helpful in debugging complex issues, particularly the React re-render loops (which required `useCallback`) that occurred when toggling sound or the debug grid.

 ## ⏱️ Time Log (Rough Estimate)